ycechungAI/moderngl/docs/topics/texture_formats.rst

 :py:meth:`Context.texture` supports overriding the internalformat of the texture.
-This is only necessary when needing a different internalformats from the tables above.
+This is only necessary when needing a different internal formats from the tables above.
 This can for example be ``GL_SRGB8 = 0x8C41`` or some compressed format.
 You may also need to look up in :py:attr:`Context.extensions` to ensure the context supports internalformat you are using.